computational-culture-lab/HiringNLP/README.md

 ## STM
 A brief attempt was made (for Q1) to try structural topic models following [Brandon M. Stewart] (https://cran.r-project.org/web/packages/stm/vignettes/stmVignette.pdf) page 16.
 This can be found under the STM Trial section of `buildModel.R`.

+## TFIDF
+To just run Sarah's old code and see TFIDF results simply go to `buildModel.R` and use the same `Q3 Prep` that is used for `Sent_Bert.py, USE_Google.py` and then proceed to the end of the file and follow TFIDF comments.
+Then follow same pattern for `modelToTable.R`.